cherylberger/PyBer_Analysis/README.md

   pyber_data_df.head()
 ![image](https://user-images.githubusercontent.com/94234511/148483493-1f2095ca-eb94-47ef-9647-a21ca3f65700.png)

+## Results:

-## Results: Using the code steps described below, generate the summary data by city type
+### Using the code steps described below, generate the summary data by city type and create the PyBer_Challenge Summary in Pandas DataFrame (see PyBer_Challenge.ipnyb)

   #### 1) Using groupby statements get the data to build a summary data frame that includes the following parameters by city type:
                       * Total Rides